-Objective: This Standard is concerned with whether the written and electronic communication between the Company and its producers is in accordance with Company policies and procedures, and applicable statutes, rules and regulations.
+Objective: This Standard is concerned with whether the written and electronic communication between the Company and its producers is in accordance with applicable statutes, rules and regulations.

 Controls Assessment: The Company stated that they periodically communicate information to producers through various methods including face-to-face meetings, as well as paper and electronic communication.